omega8cc/boa/docs/BACKUP_REGIONS.md

 #### **Google Cloud Storage (gcs)**

-- **Bucket Creation:** Supported automatically if proper permissions are configured.
+- **Bucket Creation:** Automatic if credentials have write permissions.
 - **Supported Regions:** (not all are listed here)

 | Data Center Location                 | Region Code     |